-WASHINGTON, D.C. - The Senate Appropriations Subcommittee on Energy and Water Development, and Related Agencies today approved a \$38.4 billion measure to fund U.S. Department of Energy (DOE) programs and critical infrastructure projects administered by the Army Corps of Engineers and Bureau of Reclamation.
+WASHINGTON, D.C. - The Senate Committee on Appropriations today approved the FY2018 Energy and Water Development Appropriations Bill, a measure to fund the nation's priorities for energy development, research, and water infrastructure requirements.

-The FY2018 Energy and Water Development Appropriations Bill totals \$38.4 billion, \$629 million above the FY2017 enacted level and \$4.1 billion above the President's request.
-The measure is scheduled to be considered Thursday by the full Senate Appropriations Committee (http://bit.ly/2uvnEvh).
+The measure provides \$38.4 billion to fund U.S. Department of Energy (DOE) programs, critical infrastructure projects administered by the Army Corps of Engineers and Bureau of Reclamation, and related agencies.
+The bill is \$629 million above the FY2017 enacted level and \$4.1 billion above the President's request.
+It was approved 30-1.

-The subcommittee measure provides added resources to strengthen the U.S. nuclear deterrence posture, ensure nuclear stockpile readiness and safety, and prepare for existing and future nuclear threats.
+The bill increases resources to strengthen the U.S. nuclear deterrence posture, ensure nuclear stockpile readiness and safety, and prepare for existing and future nuclear threats.

-The bill funds programs to advance American energy security and economic competitiveness.
-For the third year in a row, the subcommittee approved the highest-ever level of funding for the DOE Office of Science in a regular appropriations bill to spur greater innovation in energy research, high-performance computing, and next-generation technologies.
+To help ensure American energy security and economic competitiveness, the bill for the third year in a row includes the highest-ever level of funding - \$5.55 billion - for the DOE Office of Science in a regular appropriations bill.
+This funding extends federal investment in innovative energy research, high-performance computing, and next-generation technologies.

-Rather than accept the administration's proposal to cut U.S. Army Corps of Engineers funding by 17 percent, the bill includes a responsible level of funding to improve and maintain flood control projects and ensure the viability of national and regional ports and waterways.
+Army Corps of Engineers funding is increased to \$6.2 billion to improve and maintain flood control projects and ensure the viability of national and regional ports and waterways.
+The budget request sought a 17 percent cut for these activities.